ucam-department-of-psychiatry/crate/docs/source/faq_troubleshooting.rst

 https://superuser.com/questions/710253/allow-non-root-process-to-bind-to-port-80-and-443.

-“Your connection is not private...” browser error
+"Your connection is not private..." browser error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You will always get this error until you get a proper HTTPS certificate.
 This